wjasonhuang/python_utils/interview/behavioral.md

 * study proper form and diet

 ## Strength:
-* Multi-tasking, prioritize different requesuts and meet deadlines in fast paced work enviroment
+* Multi-tasking, prioritize different requests and meet deadlines in fast paced work enviroment
-* proactive, happy to learn new things and a fast learner - take on a lot of new responsabilities as an anlyst, self-taught Python
+* Proactive, curious to learn new things and a fast learner
-* Like to problem-solve (enjoy working on puzzles)
+* self-taught Python (to test theroies at work), solving problems on leetcode and opened doors for this interview

 ## Weakness:
 * Not speak up at large meetings when I feel I have a great idea
-* Nervous, more preparation, become an expert and be more confident
+* Nervous, more preparation, become an expert and build confidence
 * Use every opportunity to talk to a group of people